Table of contents

 - Closure of fistulas or perforated intestine.

 - If the patient is diagnosed with Crohn’s disease, then the affected parts of the intestines can be removed.

 - For ulcerative colitis, the entire large intestine and rectum can be removed.

 Possible Complications of IBD

 There are several complications associated with IBD.
-These cases arise when the effects of IBD has been going on for a while and could be life-threatening.
+These cases arise when the effects of IBD have been going on for a while and could be life-threatening.
 They include:

 - Severe diarrhea